Page loading ... Please wait.

 There may be times when you want to have this bread freshly made for breakfast.
 This is possible as you can start the recipe the day before, by making the dough and then letting it rise.
 After the dough has doubled in size, punch it down, place it on your prepared baking sheet, and brush the surface with the egg wash.
 Next, cover the pan with plastic wrap and place it in the refrigerator overnight.
 The final assembly will take place in the morning.
 Just make sure you keep the remaining egg wash, covered, in the refrigerator as you will need to brush the dough again in the morning.
 You might also want to make the streusel mixture the night before.
 Again, just keep it covered, in a separate bowl, in the fridge overnight.
 The next morning, remove the dough from the refrigerator and turn on the oven.
 Brush the dough again with the egg wash and then cover the dough with the fresh blackberries and diced apple.
 Sprinkle the streusel mixture on top and bake as directed.
 Cover and store any leftovers in the fridge.

-In the bowl of your electric mixer, stir together the lukewarm milk, 1 tablespoon white sugar, and the yeast.
+Blackberry Apple Bread: In the bowl of your electric mixer, stir together the lukewarm milk, 1/2 teaspoon white sugar, and the yeast.
 Let this mixture stand 5-10 minutes or until the yeast is foamy.
-At this point add the flour, the remaining 3 tablespoons white sugar, and the salt and beat until combined.
-Add the egg and knead the dough for a few minutes.
-With the mixer running, gradually add small pieces of the softened butter, continuing to knead the dough for about 5 to 7 minutes, or until the dough is soft and silky feeling.
+At this point add the flour, the remaining 1/4 cup (50 grams) white sugar, and the salt and beat until combined.
+Add the egg and beat the dough for a few minutes.
+Using the dough hook, and with the mixer running, gradually add small pieces of the softened butter, continuing to knead the dough for about 5 to 7 minutes, or until the dough is soft and silky feeling.
 (Note: As you beat in the butter you will notice the dough first comes together, then falls apart, and finally comes together once again.)

 Place the dough in a buttered bowl, cover with plastic wrap or a clean towel, and leave to rise in a warm place until doubled in size (this will take about 1 1/2 - 2 hours depending on the warmth of your room).
 Once it has doubled in size, punch the dough down and, on a lightly floured surface, roll or press into a 13 x 9 inch (33 x 23 cm) rectangle.
 Transfer to a buttered or parchment lined baking sheet.
 Then, in a small bowl, whisk together the cream, egg and cinnamon for the egg wash.
 With a pastry brush, lightly brush the surface of the dough with the egg wash.
 Cover the dough and let rise until doubled in size (about 45 minutes to 1 hour).